MCGrad: Multicalibration at Web Scale: Conclusion Limitations

-We tackle the problem of designing a multicalibration algorithm without having access to pre-specified protected sets, that is fast and safe to deploy in production.
-These three aspects are relevant for practitioners as they are often, (1) unable to define good groups for their task, (2) forced to limit the overhead in terms of memory and speed, and (3) required to guarantee that the algorithm does not harm the base predictor.
-We proposed \ourmethod{}, a novel algorithm that achieves multicalibration by optimally finding the regions of the feature space where the miscalibration is large, and fixing the predictions.
+} We tackle the problem of designing a multicalibration algorithm without having access to pre-specified protected sets, that is fast and safe to deploy in production.
+These three aspects are relevant for practitioners as they are often (1) unable to define groups for their task, (2) forced to limit the overhead in terms of memory and speed, and (3) required to guarantee that the algorithm does not harm the base predictor.
+We proposed \ourmethod{}, a novel algorithm that achieves multicalibration by finding and fixing regions of the feature space where the miscalibration is large.
 Because this might create new regions with evidence of miscalibration, \ourmethod{} employs multiple rounds, where in each round it corrects its own output.
 In addition, \ourmethod{}'s implementation is fast, lightweight, and safe to deploy.
 We showed that \ourmethod{} outperforms existing baselines on benchmark datasets and provided results obtained in a large-scale industry production deployment at Meta consisting of hundreds of production models.
-Finally, we included a set of practical takeaways from our experience applying multicalibration in industry.
+Finally, we included practical takeaways from our experience applying multicalibration in industry.